apache/datafusion-python/docs/source/user-guide/common-operations/expressions.rst

 ---------

 As mentioned before, most functions in DataFusion return an expression at their output.
 This allows us to create a wide variety of expressions built up from other expressions.
-For example, :func:`.alias` is a function that takes as it input a single expression and returns an expression in which the name of the expression has changed.
+For example, :py:func:`~datafusion.expr.Expr.alias` is a function that takes as it input a single expression and returns an expression in which the name of the expression has changed.

 The following example shows a series of expressions that are built up from functions operating on expressions.